The Wound Trauma Leaves

 For those who have suffered from traumatic experiences and are left with the damaging and overwhelming effects of Post Traumatic Stress Disorder, PTSD recovery is possible.

 Trauma survivors who suffer from PTSD can often become stuck with problematic behaviors when the person’s pain is not acknowledged, heard, respected, and understood.
-Denial can play a huge role (convincing themselves that the traumatic event didn’t happen or that it should not affect them) and survivors can become and stay trapped when other forms of secondary wounds come into play, such as being put down by those around them or having their pain dismissed.
+Denial can play a huge role in problematic behaviors like convincing themselves that the traumatic event didn’t happen or that it should not affect them.
+Survivors can become re-traumatized and stay trapped when other forms of secondary wounds come into play, such as being put down by those around them or having their pain dismissed.

 PTSD recovery is a slow process which doesn’t come easily or painlessly.
 The survivor must be heard, feel understood, and reconnect to a community.